belgattitude/soluble-japha/doc/bridge_benchmarks.md

     You'll realize that average time is always lower than x1 (or x10).
 There's some optimzations happening on subsequent calls that make very difficult to give sense to an average here.
-The best is to always refer to x1 for timing.
+The best is to always refer to x1 for worst-case scenario timing.

     Memory does not include the JVM side, that explains differences from pure php tests and Java one.

 The figures above will vary between systems, but intuitively you might get a glimpse about how the bridge is sensitive to the number of object creations and method calls (roundtrips):